 You may access a PDF of this USDA document (with 14 cited sources) HERE.

 Do you really want to be supporting this immense pain and violence?
 If you eat birds or eggs, then YOU are paying for this suffering.

 BATTERY CAGES ARE STANDARD IN THE U.S.

-Over 95% of egg-laying hens in the United States currently live in battery cages* in which the space each hen has to move for practically her entire life (usually about 18 months) is approximately the size of an iPad.
-That means that 19 out of 20 eggs consumed in the US come from suffering, sick chickens crammed together (as many as 10) in a cage so small that they cannot spread their wings.
+According to the USDA, about 70% of egg-laying hens in the United States currently live in battery cages in which the space each hen has to move for practically her entire life (usually about 18 months) is approximately the size of an iPad.
+That means that seven out of 10 eggs consumed in the U.S. come from suffering, sick chickens crammed together (as many as 10) in a cage so small that they cannot spread their wings.